 Four days later... home...

 Four days later... back in the hospital, fearing greater rejection.
 They did a heart cath on June 8th, 2011, but no rejection was found.
-They did find a few issues (a compressed coronary artery and a narrow pulmonary artery.)
+They did find a few issues with her new heart (a compressed coronary artery and a narrow pulmonary artery.)
 Heart surgery was scheduled for the following day, which is a good thing as her condition deteriorated over night and she was emergently put on the ventilator in the early morning hours.

 After 10 days in the hospital, we went home yet again, another heart surgery complete.